rena02to/rena02to/README.md

   "...it's not luck, it's training, effort until the end..."

   "The impossible does not exist!
-Limits only exist if you let them exist!"
+The limits only exist if you let them exist! ...
+Moved by challenges I never despair, and don't say I can't achieve what I want, because my willpower is the size of the universe."

   ## About me
   Currently, I am a full stack developer, focusing on front end development.
 When developing my applications my focus is to transform ideas into functional, attractive and responsive interfaces.